gszep/gpuweb/Roadmap.md

   - Consensus: API will be in Javascript
   - Open Question: Will we also include a WebAssembly API?
 - Hardware and software targets
-  - Consensus: Any device with any version of Vulkan (that functions correctly) should be able to run WebGPU
+  - Consensus: The vast majority of device with any version of Vulkan (that functions correctly) should be able to run WebGPU. (meaning some feature flags might be required if they are widespread)
     - Open Question: Which Vulkan extensions / SPIR-V capabilities should be required?
 Which do we not want to require?
   - Consensus: Any device with any version of Metal should be able to run WebGPU, with any feature level
   - Consensus: Any device with Direct3D 12 or later should be able to run WebGPU, with any shader model and any feature level